Captressketh001/alx-low_level_programming/0x09-static_libraries/README.md

 - File libmy.a is a static library
 - File main.h contains the prototype fot the functions in the libmy.a library
+- File create_static_library is a script that create static library